vladikcomper/md-modules/utils/convsym/README.md

 Symbol table dump options:
   -org [offset]
+  -org @[symbolName]
     If set, symbol data will placed at the specified [offset] in the output file.
 This option cannot be used in "append mode".
+    You can specify @SomeSymbol instead of plain offset, in this case ConvSym will resolve that symbol's offset.

   -ref [offset]
+  -ref @[symbolName]
     If set, a 32-bit Big Endian offset pointing to the beginning of symbol data will be written at specified offset.
 This is can be used, if symbol data pointer must be written somewhere in the ROM header.
+    You can specify @SomeSymbol instead of plain offset, in this case ConvSym will resolve that symbol's offset.

 Symbols conversion and filtering options:
   -toupper